How to: Debug Database Objects

 If a small red 'x' appears next to the icon of the database, the connection to the database is closed.
 In this case, right-click the database, and click Refresh.
 You might have to supply credentials to open the connection to the database.

 Expand the Views, Stored Procedures, or Functions node to find the object that you want to debug.

 Double-click the object that you want to debug.

 Click the gray sidebar to set a breakpoint.

-Click the test whose Transact-SQL script exercises the database object in which you set breakpoints.
+Right click the test whose Transact-SQL script exercises the database object in which you set breakpoints and select Debug Selection.

 The test runs in debug mode until a breakpoint in the database object is encountered.